Unbothered

 Unbothered is the second studio album by American rapper Lil Skies.
 It was released on January 22, 2021, by All We Got Entertainment and Atlantic Records.
 The album features guest appearances from Wiz Khalifa and Lil Durk.
 The deluxe version was released on May 14, 2021.
 It features additional guest appearances from Trippie Redd, Zhavia Ward, and Drakeo the Ruler.
 It follows Skies' previous album, Shelby (2019).

+The album debuted and peaked at number 50 on the Billboard 200 with 15k album equivalent units.

 Background

 In an interview with Complex, Skies elaborated on the album, explaining:I just hope people take away from my album—just from me in general—is to just chase your dreams, and don't let nobody tell you what to do.
 I'm learning that still myself.
 I got a lot of people around me in my life tellin' me what I should do, what I shouldn't do… Do what you love, man.
 Life is too short.

 The title of the album is a self-analysis of Skies, that nothing can distract him from doing what he is doing.
 The cover art depicts him in a room that is filled with items that are distracting, in which he sits down in a chair, thinking about his ideas.
 He chose Wiz Khalifa and Lil Durk to appear on the album as they are some of his most favorite artists.
 As with Shelby (2019), the project that was released before Unbothered, it only contains a few features for Skies to showcase his own talent.